hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 more concrete for the everyday random walk of *flipping coins*.
 The details are a slightly tedious, but not hard, involving only basic probability theory.
-As a bonus, here (and here only) we will see what effect bias and correlation have on the properties of the walk.
+As a bonus incentive, here (and here only) we explore the effects of bias and correlation on the properties of the walk.

 So, take a fair coin and start flipping it, with the outcome of the $i$th flip $s_i = \pm 1$, with $+1$ for tails and $-1$ for heads.